osu-crypto/libOTe/README.md

 ### Linux / Mac

- In short, this will build the project
+ In short, this will build the project (with Miracl)

 ```
 git clone --recursive https://github.com/osu-crypto/libOTe.git
 cd libOTe/cryptoTools/thirdparty/linux
 bash all.get
 cd ../../..
-cmake  -G "Unix Makefiles"
+cmake . -DENABLE_MIRACL=ON
 make
 ```

+This will allow you to build the library with the <b>Miracl</b> library.
+Altenatively, if [Relic](https://github.com/relic-toolkit/relic/) is installed you can instead call `cmake . -DENABLE_RELIC=ON`.
+Finally, if on <b>linux x64</b> the assembly base implementation of [SimplestOT](https://github.com/osu-crypto/libOTe/tree/master/SimplestOT) can be enabled with `cmake . -DENABLE_SIMPLESTOT=ON`.

 The libraries will be placed in `libOTe/lib` and the binary `frontend.exe` will be placed in `libOTe/bin` To see all the command line options, execute the program